dstorozhuk/masquerade-float-block/README.txt

 This is simple module which works with Masquerade module and provides float Masquerade block.
+The module is useful when you use panels everywhere on the site and features to export the configuration.
+With this module you don't need to care about removing Masquerade block from panel configuration for stage or live environment.

 Initial block position is left top, but it can be changed by dragging the block.
 Position will be remembered.